Join the Board

 - Review Ferndale Board of Education Operating Procedures.

 - Click the link to fill out an online application.
-Applications will be accepted through Friday, December 8th at 4pm. *Applicants must reside within the district's boundries
+Applications will be received electronically through Monday, September 5, 2022. *Applicants must reside within the district's boundaries

-- Board of Education Candidate Interviews - Monday, December 11th, 2017, 6pm, Ferndale High School, The Nest.
+- Board of Education Candidate Interviews and final decision - Monday, September 21st, 6:30pm, Ferndale High School Nest.

 Helpful Links for Interested Candidates